mjaquiery/perception_census-change_blindness/README.md

 We also include direct t-tests of complex trials across masking condition separately for dynamic and static trials.
 Anyone interested in classic change blindness results only should focus on the t-test on the static data.

+## Write-up

+Some written components are available in the `docs` directory.